Munkeywaxx/TPMe/README.md

 # TPMe
-Minecraft plugin that teleports users with permission to a random location set by the server administrators/owners.
+Minecraft plugin that teleports users with permission to a random location around the command user set by the server administrators/owners.